dojo-sim/dojopy/README.md

 See the [Documentation](https://dojo-sim.github.io/Dojo.jl/dev/) for using Dojo.

 ## Performance
-We advise to read the [Performance Tips](https://github.com/dojo-sim/Dojo.jl) page.
-In particular, when Dojo is called from a python script, e.g. `python3 ...` Julia will *just-in-time* compile the solver code which will slow down the overall execution.
+When Dojo is called from a python script, e.g. `python3 ...` Julia will *just-in-time* compile the solver code which will slow down the overall execution.
 For larger problems it is advisable to solve a mini problem first to trigger the JIT-compilation and get full performance on the subsequent solve of the actual problem .

 ## Licence
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.